gabrieldeolaguibel/Economic-News-Webscraper/README.md

 ## Future Improvements

-While this project already provides a valuable service, there are plans to further enhance and expand its capabilities.
+While this project already provides a valuable service, there are plans to enhance further and expand its capabilities.
 Some of the ambitious future improvements include:

 1. Utilizing AI and natural language processing (NLP) to better understand and interpret news articles, resulting in more accurate and relevant notifications.
 2. Expanding the scope of the project to include additional news sources and markets for a broader range of economic news coverage.
 3. Implementing a sentiment analysis module to gauge market sentiment and predict potential market reactions to news events.
-4. Developing a user interface (UI) to allow users to customize the types of news they receive, such as choosing specific regions, sources, or keywords.
+4. Develop a user interface (UI) to allow users to customize the types of news they receive, such as choosing specific regions, sources, or keywords.
 5. Integrating the project with various trading platforms to enable automated trading based on the news events and analysis provided.
 6. Providing a summary and visualization of past news events and market reactions to enable users to identify trends and patterns over time.